CarlosPlacinta/First-Milestone-Project/README.md

 * Bootstrap4
     * The project uses bootstrap for responsivness.
 * W3Schools [https://www.w3schools.com/]
-    * W3schools was used as help for creating diferent parts of the site.
+    * W3schools was used as help for adding diferent parts of the site.

 # Testing
 Everything was tested and verified, everything works as its supose to.